Who will be impacted by the taxation of tuition waivers?

 How many credits does a graduate assistant need to be enrolled in to be considered for the FICA (social security and Medicare tax) exemption?

-A graduate student must be actively enrolled in 5 credit hours during the Fall/Spring semesters and/or 3 credit hours for the Summer semester to be considered for the FICA exemption.
+A graduate student must be actively enrolled in 5 credit hours during the fall, spring, and summer semesters to be considered for the FICA exemption.

 Who do I contact if I have questions concerning the taxation of Graduate Admin Assistant tuition waivers?